SwatiVerma2/Docker-Notes/04_volumes.md

 ![image](https://github.com/user-attachments/assets/9bb18621-544a-4a71-a943-0489a06487cb)

 - Data Persistence:

 The mounted volume ensures data persistence.
 Even if the container is deleted or stopped, any data saved in the /home/abc directory within the container is stored on the host in /d/test-folder.
 Therefore, it remains intact on the host machine even after the container is removed.

+- Sharing Volumes Across Containers

+Different containers can mount and use the same volume, which allows them to share data easily.

+Use Case: This is useful when multiple containers need to read or write the same data, such as a web server and a backup service.

+Key Benefit: The data remains persistent on the host and can be accessed by all containers that mount the shared volume.

 ![image](https://github.com/user-attachments/assets/7dfaae3c-ecfc-4f52-90a3-4cac1c6ddd58)